Tarzanagh/tarzanagh.github.io/_pages/publications.md

 - <a href="https://ieeexplore.ieee.org/document/9414476">Solving a Class of Nonconvex Min-Max Games Using Adaptive Momentum Methods</a><br>
   <span>(with Babak Barazandeh, George Michailidis)</span><br>
-  ICASSP 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 3625-3629, 2021.
+  IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 3625-3629, 2021.

 - <a href="https://arxiv.org/abs/2111.07018">Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds</a><br>
   <span>(with Yahya Sattar, Zhe Du, Laura Balzano, Necmiye Ozay, and Samet Oymak)</span><br>